BravingTheBacklog/bravingthebacklog.github.io/_posts/2021-05-10-what-im-playing-no-123.md

 Welcome back to another weekly wrap-up of the games I've been playing over the past week!

-I only played The Legend of Hereos: Trails in the Sky last week, and my write up on it is spoiler-free.
+I only played The Legend of Heroes: Trails in the Sky last week, and my write up on it is spoiler-free.

 Click a title to skip to that section.
 Games contained within this post: